Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 The benefits of a sensory circuit for autistic children can be:

-- Improving motor skills: Manipulating and exploring the items in the sensory circuit can help to improve fine and gross motor skills, core strength, balance and co-ordination.
+• Improving motor skills: Manipulating and exploring the items in the sensory circuit can help to improve fine motor skills and gross motor skills, core strength, balance and co-ordination.

 2. Autism Activities: Sensory Bottle

 A sensory bottle is a bottle filled with different materials.
-It’s simple but it can provide a calming and engaging sensory experience for autistic children.
+It is simple but it can provide a calming and engaging sensory experience for autistic children.

 This simple autism activity is perfect for older kids as well as younger children.